-e.
-Filling Hire-Back Bank Requests: Requests for Hire-Back Bank use will be prioritized in the order in which they are received.
-If the requirements of a specific assignment cannot be met (e.g., officer, driver, etc.), or if sufficient hire-backs cannot be filled to meet the number of requests, the requests will be denied in reverse order of priority.
-When attempting to fill a request, no more than three (3) attempts will be made.
-Force back rules will apply only for use in increments of twenty-four (24) hours and will not apply for uses on holidays.
-After three (3) unsuccessful attempts to fill a request of less than twenty four (24) hours or a holiday request, the request will be denied.

-In order to minimize personnel changing stations during a shift to accommodate Hire-Back Bank usage of twelve (12) hours or less, the Shift Commander may, in his reasonable discretion, direct that preference be given to a specific assignment (e.g., officer, engineer, blue shirt, etc.).
+If the City is unable to secure an off duty employee to fill the requested Time Due slot at all, or if prescheduled training involves a paid instructor and/or other jurisdictions where such training is scheduled at least a month in advance (but not including continuing education training and training exercises that would normally be made up or for which the requesting employee has not been scheduled), then the request may be denied in its entirety as unduly disruptive.

-- f.
-Cash Out: If an employee elects to cash in banked time for time-and-one-half pay (e.g., 24 hours pay at time and a half results in 36 banked hours being deducted), a Request to Use Time Due Bank Time Form indicating such shall be completed by the employee and submitted to the Shift Commander. - g.
-Indemnification: In consideration of the Employer's agreement to allow employees to establish time due compensatory time banks and to schedule time due in accordance with the terms and conditions of this Article, the Union agrees to the following:

-Subject to the parties' agreements and adoption of the alternative procedure described in paragraph (b), The Union and its bargaining unit members agree to defend, indemnify, save and hold harmless the City, its officers, agents and employees, from any and all damages, costs, expenses and penalties arising from any complaint or allegation that these restrictions on the use of Hire-Back Bank/Compensatory Time do not comply with Section 7(o)(5) of the Fair Labor Standards Act regarding the use of compensatory time.

-h.
-Arbitration of disputes: Any and all disputes that may arise between the parties as to the administration of this section shall be resolved through the grievance arbitration procedure, Section 4.7 of this Agreement, except that such grievance shall be filed at Step 2.
-The parties' agreement to utilize the grievance procedure to resolve any disputes arising under this Section is based upon the authority vested in them under Sections 8 and 15(b) of the Act, 5 ILCS §§315/8, 315/15(b).
+- d) Filling Time Due Bank Requests: Requests for Time Due bank under this Section use will be prioritized in the order in which they are received.
+If the requirements of a specific assignment cannot be met or if sufficient Time Due bank cannot be filled to meet the number of requests, the requests will be denied in reverse order of priority.
+When attempting to fill a request, no more than one (1) complete round of calls will need to be made. - e) Cash Out: If an employee elects to cash in banked time for time-and-one-half pay (e.g., 24 hours pay at time and a half results in 36 banked hours being deducted), a Request to Use Time Due Bank Time Form indicating such shall be completed by the employee and submitted to the Shift Commander. - e) Indemnification: In consideration of the City's agreement to allow employees to establish Time Due banks and to schedule Time Due in accordance with the terms and conditions of this Section, the Union agrees to the following: - i) Subject to the parties' agreements and adoption of the alternative procedure described in Paragraph (b), the Union and its bargaining unit members agree to defend, indemnify, save and hold harmless the City, its officers, agents and employees, from any and all damages, costs, expenses and penalties arising from any complaint or allegation that these restrictions on the use of Time Due do not comply with Section 7(o)(5) of the Fair Labor Standards Act regarding the use of compensatory time. - ii) Any and all disputes that may arise between the parties, including disputes raised by the Union or by any bargaining unit member, as to the administration of this Section, shall be resolved through the grievance arbitration procedure of this Agreement, except that such grievance shall be filed at Step 3.
+The parties' agreement to utilize the grievance procedure to resolve any disputes arising under this Section is based upon the authority vested in them under 8 and

+15(b) of the Act, 5 ILCS 315/15(b).
 Such agreement is also made in reliance upon the Supreme Court's decision in 14 Penn Plaza LLC v.
 Pyett, 129 S.Ct.
-1456, 186 LRRM 2065 (2009), that such disputes shall include claims or allegations that any restrictions on the use of time due available to employees from their compensatory time banks as established under this Section do not comply with §7(o)(5) of the FLSA, 29 USCA §207.
-In the event that any such grievance is advanced to arbitration, the parties further stipulate and agree that the arbitrator's remedial authority shall be limited to making the grievant(s) whole by granting, consistent with applicable §7(o) standards of the FLSA, the cash value of any time due in dispute based on the then applicable overtime rate or awarding additional compensatory time off and shall have no authority to award any attorneys' fees or any penalties against the parties.
+1456, 186 LRRM 2065 (2009), that such disputes shall include claims or allegations that any restrictions on the use of Time Due available to employees from their compensatory time banks as established under this Section do not comply with 7(o)(5) of the FLSA, 29 USCA 207.
+In the event that any such grievance is advanced to arbitration, the parties further stipulate and agree that the arbitrator's remedial authority shall be limited to making the grievant(s) whole by granting, consistent with applicable 7(o) standards of the FLSA, the cash value of any Time Due in dispute based on the then-applicable overtime rate and shall have no authority to award any attorneys' fees or any penalties against the parties.